What to Pack for a Working Holiday or Backpacking Trip to New Zealand

 From packing the carry-on luggage to deciding which clothes to take, this packing list for New Zealand will help you only pack the essentials and keep your luggage light.
 Although packing is personal to everyone, we try our best to make you aware of the essentials that you will really need for New Zealand.

 And remember, there are a few things that are not necessary to pack, so find those in 10 Things Not to Pack for New Zealand.
+For a complete list of things to pack for a shorter trip around New Zealand, check out our complete New Zealand Packing List.

 Choosing a Good Backpack